 Such a solution is supported by several initiatives, namely EGI, EUDAT, AARC.
 AARC is at a different level from the two others though, as AARC wishes to provide an extension to IDPs such as EduGAIN, supporting user attributes and X.509 certificate based services.
-AAAI solutions basically enable a user to have single authentication to access all resources, and, under specific circumstances (depending on the protocol) enable an e-VRE to be delegated to act on user behalf.
+AAAI solutions basically enable a user to have single authentication to access all resources, and under specific circumstances (depending on the protocol) enable an e-VRE to be delegated to act on behalf of the user .